JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation

-To integrate the advantages of optical flow-based method in detail motions, \emph{Bao et al.}~\cite{Bao2021MEMC} propose the MEMC-Net to estimate motions by optical flow and deformable convolution. \emph{Hu et al.}~\cite{Hu2021Capturing} propose a recurrent motion-enhanced interpolation network based on MEMC-Net to further capture spatio-temporal perspectives. \emph{Shi et al.}~\cite{shi2022deep} utilize the stacked optical flow estimator, trainable feature extractor and residual convolutional network to increase quality of interpolation view. \textbf{\emph{Xiao et al.}~\cite{xiao2022space} propose a joint framework of flow and kernel estimation to realize the space-time super-resolution of satellite videos.} However, these methods use the compositions of convolutional layers to learn the spatio-temporal motions in complicated scenes without considering the consecutive variations recurrence.
+To integrate the advantages of the optical flow-based method in detailed motions, \emph{Bao et al.}~\cite{Bao2021MEMC} propose the MEMC-Net to estimate motions by optical flow and deformable convolution. \emph{Hu et al.}~\cite{Hu2021Capturing} propose a recurrent motion-enhanced interpolation network based on MEMC-Net to further capture spatiotemporal perspectives. {\emph{Shi et al.}~\cite{shi2022deep} utilize the stacked optical flow estimator, trainable feature extraction and residual convolutional network to increase the quality of the interpolation view.} {\emph{Xiao et al.}~\cite{xiao2022space} propose a joint framework of flow and kernel estimation to achieve the space-time super-resolution of satellite videos.} However, these methods use the compositions of convolutional layers to enable the learning of the spatiotemporal motions in complicated scenes without considering the consecutive variation recurrence.
 More importantly, both flow-based and kernel-based methods explicitly or implicitly assume linear motion among input frames, which leads to insufficient exploration of higher-order information in motion estimation.